dybran/solomon-syself-devops/README.md

 Some of the major components of a kubernetes cluster include

-- __Control plane (Master Nodes):__ - This is the brain of the cluster which  schedules workloads and manages the state of the application and cluster.
+- __Control plane (Master Nodes):__ - This schedules workloads and manages the state of the application and cluster.
 These tasks are carried out by the master nodes using these components.
   - __Kube-apiserver:__ This is where client connect to the kubernetes API.
 It recieves requests and processes the request which is used to update the state of the cluster.
   - __Kube-scheduler:__ This assigns newly created pods to pods based on the availability of resources and other factors in the pod.
   - __Kube-controller-manager:__ This manages the state of the kubernetes cluster which include replication, node management and general state management.
   - __etcd:__ Kubernetes is a stateless machine.
 The etcd is a distributed key value store that stores the state of the cluster which include the details of the nodes, pods and service.

 __Worker Node:__ This handles the workload of the containers.
-This consists of various components that work together to achieve this.
-They include:
+The various components that work together to achieve this include:

-  - __Kubelet:__ This communicates with the control plane to recieves instructions and report on the containers status in a pod.
+  - __Kubelet:__ Communicates with the control plane to recieves instructions and report on the containers status in a pod.
-  - __Kube-proxy:__ This handles network routing allowing communication between pods and services.
+  - __Kube-proxy:__ Handles network routing allowing communication between pods and services.

-  - __Container Runtime:__ This runs and manages the containers on the node.
+  - __Container Runtime:__ Runs and manages the containers on the node.

-  - __Pod:__ This is the smallest unit in a kubernetes cluster that is deployable.
+  - __Pod:__ The smallest unit in a kubernetes cluster that is deployable.

 A production grade kubernetes cluster needs to be highly available, scalable and resilient.

-We need to do a couple of things for this set up:
+We need to do a couple of things for the above set up:

--  Atleast 3 master nodes to help with decision making.
+-  Atleast 3 master nodes to help with decision making and high availability.

 - Create a Loadbalancer to connect and distribute traffic to the master nodes' kube api servers.

 - Create a __bastion host__ to securely access the master nodes.

-- Create a Private network with 3 private subnets(for the master nodes) and 1 public subnet(for the bastion) will be created.
+- Create a Private network with 3 private subnets(for the master nodes) and 1 public subnet(for the bastion).

 - Deploy the master nodes in the 3 private subnets so we do not have a single point of failure.

-- Manage the infrastructure using an IAC tools (eg Terraform and Packer) to save time and reduce human error during setup.
+- Manage the infrastructure using IAC tools (eg Terraform and Packer) to save time and reduce human error during setup.

 I will be using the __Ubuntu 24.04__ as the base OS and Kubernetes version __v1.30.3__  for the setup to meet the task requirement.

-__Prerequisites__

-- 3 master nodes
-- 3 worker nodes
-- 1 load balancer node

 __Infrastructure setup__